aaronlidman/osmly/README.md

 - [osm-and-geojson](http://github.com/aaronlidman/osm-and-geojson) for converting between osm and geojson

 ###Development
-- get [osmly-server](http://github.com/aaronlidman/osmly-server), run `python server.py`
+- get [osmly-server](http://github.com/aaronlidman/osmly-server), in the osmly-server directory run `python server.py`
-- while in the root run `python -m SimpleHTTPServer` to get around some local browser restrictions
+- in this directory (osmly) run `python -m SimpleHTTPServer` to get around some local browser restrictions
-- `template.html` is the launching point for most of the action
+- `dev-template.html` is the launching point for most of the action
-    - `template.html` is used for developement `dist/sample-template.html` should be used making new imports
+    - `dev-template.html` is used for developement while `sample-template.html` should be used making new imports
     - a new template, with it's own settings, is made for each import
 - `npm install` for build dependencies (not needed if you're not building)
 - `make` to build